On the sign recovery by LASSO, thresholded LASSO and thresholded Basis Pursuit Denoising

 \section{Acknowledgments}

 We would like to thank Emmanuel J. Cand\`es and Wojciech Rejchel for helpful comments.
-The research of Ma\l{}gorzata Bogdan was funded by the NCN grant 2016/23/B/ST1/00454.
-We gratefully acknowledge the grant of the Wroc\l{}aw Center of Networking and Supercomputing (WCSS), where most of the computations were performed.
+Ma\l{}gorzata Bogdan's research was supported by NCN grant 2016/23/B/ST1/00454.
+We gratefully acknowledge the grant from the Wroc\l{}aw Center of Networking and Supercomputing (WCSS), where most of the computations were performed.

-\section{appendix}
+\section{Appendix}